Development#

 1. Set the development virtual environment as the python project interpreter in File | Settings | Project | Python interpreter by selecting venv/bin/python as the Python interpreter.
 This ensures that you use the same python version and packages in Pycharm and e.g. when running tests.

 2. Generate stub files for xarray which include the PRIMAP2 accessors to get code insight including autocompletion for PRIMAP2 functions.
 For this, first run make stubs in a terminal, then right click on the stubs folder and select Mark directory as | Sources root.
-Pycharm will re-scan the library and afterwards you should have helpful tooltips etc. for PRIMAP2 functions.
+Now restart Pycharm and afterwards you should have helpful tooltips and code completion for PRIMAP2 functions.

 3. Change the docstring format in File | Settings | Tools | Python integrated tools | Docstrings | Docstring Format to Numpy.